 - Severe consequences for not publishing on time.

-You already know what that means for me, and if you haven’t taken the opportunity yet — please take some time to think about what a good consequence you could give yourself for not publishing.
+You already know what that means for me, and if you haven’t taken the opportunity yet — please take some time to think about a good consequence you could give yourself for not publishing.

 Invest in scheduling, and future you will thank you.